 You should always use the software features based on your needs, and perhaps learn both of them to get the most out of your picture!
 It should also be noted that Presets and Actions are unable to make a bad photo into a million-dollar photo.

 These apps only help improve an already good photo, which means that photography skills are still important.

 Photoshop Actions are a “pre-recorded” set of actions that can be applied to any kind of image.
 The benefits offered by Actions include time efficiency, professional and polished results, ease to use, and worth every penny.

 I also recommend checking out photoshop overlays.

 Although there are striking similarities with Presets, both features have their own needs and advantages.
-Presets are better for faster less detailed edits, and Actions for fast detailed edits that need custom changes to the photos itself.
+Presets are better for faster less detailed edits, and Actions are for fast detailed edits that need custom changes to the photos themselves.

 Do not forget to only download or purchase Actions from verified sources to ensure the quality and safety of your work.